Skip to content

-The Broken Plank story hasn't been an easy story, but in the words of my mother and Theodore Roosevelt "Nothing worth having comes easy."
-Me and my husband started this business in 2017 in our driveway on a hot Texas night.
-As our teenagers were turning into young men, we realized we needed something to fill that empty nest that was heading towards us like a runaway freight train.
+The Broken Plank story hasn't been an easy story, but in the words of my parents and Theodore Roosevelt "Nothing worth having comes easy."
+Me and my husband started this business in 2017.
+As our teenagers were turning into young men, I realized we needed something to fill that empty nest that was heading towards us like a runaway freight train.
 I had spent most of my time raising our two boys and managing all of the other daily needs that keep a family and home running properly.
-I had always had a passion for great photos and a creative side that had been trying to resurface for many years.
-Suddenly the kids were grown and it was time to put that love and hard work towards something else.
-That passion combined with my husbands love for wood working is how The Broken Plank Photo Boards & more was born.
+Between football practices and power lifting meets and everything that goes along with raising kids, I had once had plenty of things to keep me busy.
+As our boys were growing up and preparing to head off to college, we knew we would soon be empty nesters.

 Honestly, I had prayed for a job or career that would allow me make people happy and would also enable me to be home and spend more time with the family.
 I wanted to be apart of something that had purpose and meaning.
 Well, God answered that prayer loud and clear.
 We started building small projects and putting my husbands natural talent for wood working to use.
 Most of the time those projects lasted into the late hours of the night.

 As the creativity juices were flowing, we decided the Christmas of 2017 that we would make all of our family handmade photo boards for Christmas.
 I wanted to give them something sentimental that you couldn't buy at the store.
 After watching at least 150 hours of do it yourself videos, I took on this challenge.
 After spending a hundred dollars on supplies and many, many hours of tutorial videos, and maybe shed a few tears, our first chemical transfer had taken place.